fennovj/azure-notes/dp_201_learning_path/02_synapse_analytics.md

 - Create a destination table (with a clustered columnstore index and a smart distribution such as hash)
 - Optionally, for better performance in the future, create statistics on the columns that feature often in queries
 - Press run!

+Keep in mind that Azure usually reccommends to use the COPY INTO statement instead